jaywcjlove/create-tag-action/README.md

 - `versionNumber` The version number of the tag created, example: `1.0.0`.
 - `preversion` The previous tag version number, example: `v1.0.0`.
 - `preversionNumber` The previous tag version number of the tag created. example: `1.0.0`.
-- `successful` The tag was successfully created.
+- `successful` The tag was successfully created. example: `"true"`.
 - `majorVersion` MAJOR version when you make incompatible API changes.
 - `minorVersion` MINOR version when you add functionality in a backwards compatible manner, and.
 - `patchVersion` PATCH version when you make backwards compatible bug fixes.